TylerLucas116/CMDBCSV/CMDBScrape/README.txt

 		- tick "add to path" upon installation or the rest of the steps wont work
 	- For help adding to path
 		- https://www.python.org/downloads/release/python-380/
-Open cmd (or perferably windows powershell)
+Open cmd (or preferably windows powershell)
 	- type python and hit enter to make sure installtion worked
-		- there should be python information output followed by a newline and ">>>" if it worked
+		- there should be python information output followed by a newline and ">>>"
-	- type exit() to exit python
+	- type exit() and hit enter to exit python
 Install requests library
 	- type 'pip install requests'